pratil/DSA/README.md

 ### 👉 [Algorithms Part II (In Progress)](./src/algorithms/part/two)

-- Contain Graphs, DFS, BFS, Minimum Spanning Tree, Shorted Path, etc. Will be adding index once it is completed
+- Contain Graphs, DFS, BFS, Minimum Spanning Tree, Shorted Path, etc. I will be adding index once it is completed

 ## Things Todo and their status